jfrez/allmanssky/README.md

 Enemy ships spawn at random and will fire at you.
 Press **Space** or click the mouse to shoot back.
 Each planet and enemy uses a unique procedurally created texture.
-¡
+Press **M** to open a small radar that shows nearby planets.
+Clicking a planet on the radar instantly warps your ship to its location.

 Planets belong to solar systems orbiting colorful stars.
 Their gravity pulls on the player, and landing fully recharges your health.
 Some worlds also replenish fuel, oxygen and food, which slowly run out as you explore.
+Fuel capacity is now 1000 times larger for long journeys.
 The game code is split into small ES modules inside the `modules` folder for clarity.
 Health and resource bars from 0&ndash;100% are shown in the upper left, along with your current X,Y coordinates.
 The map is infinite, so wander as far as you like.
 An